 What to expect from your doctor

-Your doctor will ask you questions about your health and lifestyle.
-Your doctor will perform a complete physical exam, checking you for:
+Your healthcare professional asks you questions about your health and lifestyle and does a physical exam, checking you for:

-- Swollen lymph nodes
+- Swollen lymph nodes.

-- Problems with your nervous system
+- Problems with your nervous system.

-- Abnormal sounds in your lungs
+- Unusual sounds in your lungs.

-- Swollen organs in your abdomen
+- Swollen organs in your belly.

 What you can do in the meantime

-If you think you might have HIV infection, take steps to protect yourself and others before your appointment.
-Don't have unprotected sex.
-If you use injectable drugs, always use a fresh, clean needle.
+If you think you might have an HIV infection, protect yourself and others before your appointment.
+Don't have sex without using protection.
+If you shoot illicit drugs, always use a fresh, clean needle.
 Don't share needles with others.